EthanHosier/reel-farm-clone/docs/tech-debt.md

 Define actual openapi error types for the different cases For the github actions, the health check is checking the alb url, not the cloudfront url Am I using the transactions correctly for the use repo sqlc?
+Add idempotency and race condition protection for spending credits

 ## Stripe